7 Tips For Increasing Self-Reliance

 Get some books or join some classes.
 Try to get a better grasp of everything from plumbing to IT, electronics and cooking.

 4. Look After Your Body

 While you shouldn’t expect yourself to be your own doctor and should always seek medical advice if you are concerned about your health, try to look after your body to minimize the need for treatment and medication.

-Work out on a regular basis, eat healthy food most of the time, and stay informed about specific diseases that you may be at risk of developing (whether for genetic or environmental reasons).
-All of these actions will make you more confident about relying on your body, and this will have the side-effect of making you feel more comfortable with the idea of self-reliance in general.
+Work out on a regular basis and eat healthy food most of the time.
+Try to stay informed about specific diseases that you may be at risk of developing (whether genetic or environmental reasons).
+All of these actions will make you more confident about relying on your body.
+It will have the side-effect of making you feel more comfortable with the idea of self-reliance in general.

 5. Recognize And Accept Your Feelings

 When you push away or repress your feelings, you may find yourself using your dynamics with others to work through your issues or express your frustration.
 Instead, become more self-reliant by learning how to be more in tune with your feelings.